tisztamo/Junior/prompt.md

 Requirements:

-When prompt.yaml is opened in vscode, it should be updated in the editor before writing the underlying file.
+When prompt.yaml is opened in the vscode editor, use the editor contents instead of the underlying file!